-Take the practice of ‘positive discrimination’ in the workplace, education and within public institutions.
-Although technically illegal in the UK under the Equality Act of 2010, it doesn’t stop institutions undermining the capabilities of blacks and other ethnic groups.
+Take the practice of ‘positive discrimination’ in the workplace, education, and public institutions.
+Although technically illegal in the UK under the Equality Act of 2010, it doesn’t stop institutions from undermining the capabilities of blacks and other ethnic groups.
 The UK fire brigade is a prime example of such a practice.
-In a bid to be more ‘diverse’ the West-Midlands Fire Service has not only set themselves ‘racial quotas’ but have also lower test scores for minority applicants.
+In a bid to be more ‘diverse’, the West-Midlands Fire Service has not only set themselves ‘racial quotas’ but have also lower test scores for minority applicants.
 Blacks and other ethnic minorities only have to score 60% in this test whereas white men have to score 70%.
-Since when melanin levels dictated someone’s their ability to pass a test?
-You’d be forgiven for thinking that members of the ‘woke’ side of the aisle are now profiling based on a borderline racist assumption that all blacks have all been trampled on by society and are therefore rendered helpless?
+Since when did melanin levels dictated someone’s ability to pass a test?
+You’d be forgiven for thinking that members of the ‘woke’ side of the aisle are now profiling based on the borderline racist assumption that all blacks have all been trampled on by society and are therefore rendered helpless?
 Either way, not a good way to treat your ‘equals’.

 What about microaggressions?
 Are we seriously at the point that asking where somebody is from is an act of racial aggression? last time I checked, that’s cultural assimilation.
 Getting to know an individual’s background, culture and lineage is what living in a ‘melting pot’ society is all about.

-The “I don’t see race” apparent microaggression is a really interesting example.
+The “I don’t see race” microaggression is a really interesting example.
 Refusing to acknowledge a person’s race is refusing to acknowledge their previous racial experiences.
-This one even diametrically opposes the Jane Elliot, “we’re all one race, the human race” doctrine – as if even a famous, respected race activist has been eaten alive by the progressive cult?
-That’s laughable.
+This one even diametrically opposes the Jane Elliot, “we’re all one race, the human race” doctrine.
+Even a famous, respected race activist has been eaten alive by the ever-radicalising progressive cult.
 What if they’re basing their encounter with a minority individual on their character and merit?
-It’s asinine to think that you can make a preconceived judgment about their past experiences, upbringing and current socioeconomic position based on their race and it doesn’t make you a racial aggressor – period.
+It’s asinine to think that you can make a preconceived judgment about their past experiences, upbringing, and current socioeconomic position based on their race and it doesn’t make you a racial aggressor – period.

 Lastly, the meritocracy microaggression – “everyone can succeed in this society if they work hard enough”.
-Where for some, success isn’t always as simple as pulling yourself up by the bootstraps, but, for God sake – it isn’t a bad message.
+Where for some, success isn’t always as simple as pulling yourself up by the bootstraps, but, for God’s sake – it isn’t a bad message.
 Since when was striving for success a microaggression?
 Unfortunately, messages to minority communities are sometimes dramatized by sects of the BLM movement, painting a worse image of society than it is.
 Should we not be saying this to everybody?
-A good work ethic, a positive attitude and a world view that isn’t tainted by the ‘everybody is out to get you’ narrative breeds far more success than instilling an irrational, anti-establishment hatred in western societies fundamental institutions – frankly, where it might not even be warranted.
-What about Blacks that worked hard?
+A good work ethic, a positive attitude, and a world view, that isn’t tainted by a narrative that suggests that everybody’s out to get you’ , breeds far more success than instilling an irrational, anti-establishment hatred towards western society’s fundamental institutions where it might not even be warranted.
+What about Blacks that work hard?
 What about the Blacks that are financially secure?
-What about the Blacks that have achieved, apparently against all-odds in a white supremacist society?
+What about the Blacks that have achieved, apparently against all odds in a society labelled as white supremacist.

 Firstly, the idea of trying to help Blacks and other ethnic minorities by lowering test boundaries, changing societal dialogue to make it “race friendly” and advocating for people to support specifically “Black-owned” businesses, may initially seem to be righting racial injustices, but for many of us, it sets the stage for being profiled in many other ways.